hjin-me/fuck-anticon/README.md

 },
 ```

-3. Add fonts to your global style.
+3. (Optional) Add fonts to your global style Only for NgZorro 0.6 or lower.

 ```
 @font-face {